govuk-one-login/life-events-platform/doc/architecture/decisions/0030-serverless-auth.md

 ## Approach

 We will have 2 separate approaches both based around the logic of having boundaries that we authenticate at, but different for the supplying of data, and the acquiring of data.
-For supplying, our boundary will be our API Gateway, all data supplied will enter the system via API Gateway.
-For acquiring, the boundary is the SQS queues that the acquirers will pull data off of.
+For data supplied to the system, our boundary will be our API Gateway, all data supplied will enter the system via API Gateway.
+For data acquired from the system, the boundary is the SQS queues that the acquirers will pull data off of.

 ### Suppliers